-Your relationships with other people are important to your mental health.
-Positive, healthy relationships with family and friends, can boost your mood and can support you during tough times.
-If you don’t have many close relationships, or your relationships have broken down, this can make you feel lonely.
-If your relationships are negative, abusive or involve violence this can make you feel unsafe, scared and sad.
-If a relationship is healthy, the other person should never do things that make you feel bad about yourself.
+Relationships with other people are important to our mental health.
+Positive, healthy relationships with family and friends, can boost a child’s mood and can support them during tough times.
+If a child doesn’t have many close relationships, or their relationships have broken down, this can cause them to feel lonely.
+If their relationships are negative, abusive or involve violence this can lead to a child feeling unsafe, scared and sad.

-- You might have autism or a learning disability which means that it can be difficult to understand other people and learn how to talk to them.
+- The child might have autism or a learning disability which means that it can be difficult to understand other people and learn how to talk to them.

-- In the past, you might have been harmed or hurt by someone you trust and that can make it difficult to trust other people.
+- In the past, the child might have been harmed or hurt by someone they trusted and that can make it difficult to trust other people.

-- You might be struggling with a mental health difficult like anxiety or depression that makes it difficult to open up to other people.
+- They might be struggling with a mental health difficult like anxiety or depression that makes it difficult to open up to other people.

-- You might feel different or unsure of yourself and find it hard to connect with other people.
+- They might feel different or unsure of themselves and find it hard to connect with other people.

 - Physical Abuse - being hurt by someone for no reason

 - Mental or Emotional Abuse - being treated badly, such as always being ignored or criticised

 - Verbal Abuse - saying or shouting or writing horrible things